“Infuse your life with action. Don’t wait for it to happen. Make it happen. Make your own future.”

 4. Share Your Goals with Others

-Though I know some people much prefer to keep their goals to themselves, I actually find sharing them with my family and friends help to keep me accountable.
+Though I know some people much prefer to keep their goals to themselves, I actually find sharing them with loved ones help to keep me accountable.

 For most people, it’s easier to break promises we make to ourselves than it is to break those that we make to others.
 And resolutions are essentially promises that we make to ourselves.